 The Svornost mining pit represents an integral part of the Jáchymov spa.
-This is the place where the radon waters are collected and then brought to the spa-facilities down town.
+This is the place where the radon waters are collected and then piped to the spa-facilities down town.

-The Svornost pit, established almost in the same time as the town itself (in 1518), bears its present name, meaning concord (Einigkeit in German), since 1530.
-Thus it is the oldest mining pit still in operation not only in Czech Republic but perhaps also in the entire Europe.
+The Svornost pit, established almost in the same time as the town itself (in 1518), carries its present name, meaning concord (Einigkeit in German), since 1530.
+It is the oldest mining pit still in operation not only in Czech Republic but perhaps also in entire Europe.

-In the course of 16th century the Svornost pit was used for silver mining.
-Since the middle of the nineteenth century uranium ore mining became the main resource being mined here.
-The boom of uranium mining started after 1945 and lasted until 1962 when, due to the depletion of the uranium deposits, the mining activities were gradually terminated.
-In the beginning of 20th century it was discovered that some of the water springs collected deep underground show a high radon content and that they have a positive effect on healing wounds and can improve certain medical conditions.
-Based on this founding first radon spa-house was established in 1906 consisting of two bathtubs in the house No. 282.
+During 16th century the Svornost pit was used for silver mining.
+Since the middle of the nineteenth century uranium ore became the main resource being mined here.
+The boom of uranium mining started after 1945 and lasted until 1962 when the mining activities were gradually terminated because there was no uranium left there.
+In the beginning of 20th century some underground water springs containing radon were discovered and the water showed a positive effect on healing wounds and seemed to improve certain medical conditions.
+Based on this discovery, the first radon spa-house was established in 1906 in the house No. 282, consisting of two bathtubs.
 Water from the so-called „Štěpové Springs„ collected on the Daniel floor of the Rovnost mining pit was used for the bath treatment there.
-At first the water was transported down to the spa-house in buckets or by a team of horses.
-Since 1908 the water was brought down by a pipeline to bath cabins made in a former uranium processing plant, since 1911 to bath tubs in a newly built Spa Building (Lázeňská budova).
+At first the water was transported down to the spa-house in buckets or by horses.
+Since 1908 the water was brought down by a pipeline to the bath cabins made in a former uranium processing plant,and since 1911 to bath tubs in a newly built Spa Building (Lázeňská budova).
 However the capacity of the Štěpové Springs became insufficient by the twenties of last century.
-A decision was made to use the powerful spring of the radon water hit in 1864 while deepening in the Svornost pit from the 12th to the 14th floor, which flooded the Svornost pit from the 12th floor up to the Daniel floor.
-For this purpose, in 1924, the flooded premises of the pit were drained, the entire pit was restored and the basic technical objects for collecting and pumping the water were installed.
-In memory of Marie Curie’s visit in the Svornost pit in 1925 the spring received its name - Curie.
-This spring was the main source of the radon water covering the needs of the spa treatment until the beginning of sixties when the uranium mining ended.
+A new source was found and named in memory of Marie Curie´s visit in 1925 after her.
+In 1960 the C1 Spring and in 1962 the Běhounek Spring were discovered.

-Water form these springs is collected into a basin on the 12th floor and from there it is pumped about 400 m higher to the collector basin on the Barbora floor.
-The water is then gravity flowing from this basin to the Daniel floor and from there it is distributed by pipelines in the overall length of 3,000 meters to the individual spa-facilities.
-To provide the best quality of the radon water 2,700 meters of new pipe were laid underground in 2001.
+Water from these springs is collected into the basin on the 12th floor and from there it is pumped about 400 m higher to the collecting pool on the Barbora floor.
+The water is then flowing from this basin to the Daniel floor and from there it is distributed by pipelines in the overall length of 3,000 meters to the individual spa-facilities.
+To provide the best quality of the radon water 2,700 meters of new pipe were laid under the ground in 2001.